You are currently viewing Kurjey, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body

 Description of Kurjey Lhakhang Complex

-The Kurjey Lhakhang is built against a cave where Guru Rinpoche subdued the local deity, Shelging Karpo, and imprinted his body on the cave.
-The first temple is believed to have been built in the 8th century by King Sendha of Bumthang after his conversion to Buddhism by Guru Rinpoche.
+Kurjey Lhakhang is built against a cave where Guru Rinpoche subdued the local deity, Shelging Karpo, and imprinted his body on the cave.
+The Lhakhang is a three-storied structure composed of stone masonry, mud plaster, and timber.
+The Lhakhang is nestled on the rocky side of the hill surrounded by 108 choetens walls.

 At the entrance to the lower floor of Sangay Lhakhang is a small rock passage where it’s believed that those who can crawl through it will cleanse all their sins.
 Sangay Lhakhang house of Buddhas of the three times.
 Behind the statues is a passageway believed to have once led to Tharpaling.

-The third and most recent temple, Ka-Gong-Phur-Sum Lhakhang, was built by the Queen Grandmother of Bhutan, Ashi Kesang Choden Wangchuck, in 1984 under the guidance of Dilgo Khyentse Rinpoche.
+Ka-Gong-Phur-Sum Lhakhang was built by the Queen Grandmother of Bhutan, Ashi Kesang Choden Wangchuck, in 1984 under the guidance of Dilgo Khyentse Rinpoche.
 The Ka Gon Phur Sum Lhakhang means “Three Mystic Revelations of The Eight Pronouncements (Kagye), Abhipraya Samaja (Gongdue), and Vajra Kilaya (Phurpa).”

 The Construction of Ka-Gong-Phur-Sum Lhakhang